Forge Home

 This module supports managing multiple instances (the default instance is referred to as 'main' and managed via including the server.pp class)

-NOTE: This feature is currently tested on Centos 8 Streams/RHEL8 with DNF Modules enabled.
-Different Linux plattforms and/or the Postgresql.org packages distribute different Systemd service files or use wrapper scripts with Systemd to start Postgres.
-Additional adjustmentments are needed to get this working on these plattforms.
+NOTE: This feature is currently tested on CentOS 8 Streams/RHEL8 with DNF Modules enabled.
+Different Linux platforms and/or the postgresql.org packages distribute different systemd service files or use wrapper scripts with systemd to start PostgreSQL.
+Additional adjustmentments are needed to get this working on these platforms.

 • Centos 8 Streams